 - Images must be in .jpg, .png, or .gif format.

-- For best results, provide multiple high-resolution images (minimum of 800,000 pixels when multiplying width and height) with the following aspect ratios: 16×9, 4×3, and 1×1.
+- For best results, provide multiple high-resolution images (minimum of 300,000 pixels when multiplying width and height) with the following aspect ratios: 16x9 (landscape), 4x3 (landscape), and 1x1.

-The big change here is that the sizes being recommended (16×9 and 4×3) are LANDSCAPE (wider than tall) and the final option (1×1) is a square.
-It’s also worth noting that there’s a minimum 548x548 dimension - this is likely too small to last, and we expect Google to increase this over time.
+The big change here is that the sizes being recommended (16x9 and 4x3) are LANDSCAPE (wider than tall) and the final option (1x1) is a square.
+It's also worth noting that there's a minimum 548x548 dimension - this is likely too small to last, and we expect Google to increase this over time.